Moscow Expansion Masterplan

 |Team:||Gillespies, Urban Design Associates, John Thompson & Partners|

-An international jury awarded the first prize in the design of the new Capital District of Moscow City to the Anglo‑American team, The Capital Cities Planning Group (CCPG), in which Gillespies played a central role.
+An international jury awarded the first prize in the design of the new Capital District of Moscow City to the Anglo-American team in which Gillespies played a central role.

-The federal city plan looks to create an integrated, properly-planned urban hierarchy served by a transit‑orientated movement system around a series of ecological lakes designed by Gillespies.
-Gillespies used the natural topography of the site to create the lakes as the setting for the new Federal District, and this was a key factor for the competition jury when they appraised the different proposals.
+The federal city plan looks to create an integrated, properly-planned urban hierarchy served by a transit-orientated movement system around a series of ecological lakes designed by Gillespies.
+Gillespies used the site's natural topography to create the lakes as the setting for the new Federal District, which was a key factor for the competition jury when they appraised the different proposals.
+This landscape-based approach harnesses existing topography to work with a series of lakes in the centre of the new district, surrounded by a forest landscape.

 A thorough understanding of the Russian landscape, culture and climate was a crucial factor for the Gillespies team in helping to achieve the competition win.